alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 ```

 There is actually a few ways to write such query without breaking abstraction
 levels.
-For example, obverse how `q1` is preserved in the query below:
+For example, obverse how our original query is preserved as `q1` in
+the query below:

 ```
 WITH q1 AS (